Ex-U.S. diplomats seek to save State Department refugee office

 The memo and the letter from the former officials appear to be part of a wider struggle over refugee and immigration policy.

-This includes executive orders signed by President Donald Trump and challenged in court temporarily banning most refugees from entering as well as most visits by citizens of selected Muslim-majority nations, an internal debate over the cost of resettling refugees and a crackdown on illegal immigration.
+This includes executive orders signed by President Donald Trump and challenged in court temporarily banning most refugees and most citizens from some Muslim-majority countries from entering, an internal debate over the cost of resettling refugees and a crackdown on illegal immigration.

 The issue may come up at a Senate Foreign Relations Committee hearing at 5 p.m.
 (2100 GMT) on Monday where Deputy Secretary of State John Sullivan is scheduled to testify about the State Department's reorganization plans.